Why it matters

-Confidential time spent with adolescent patients is an opportunity to discuss sensitive issues.
+Spending confidential time with adolescent patients provides an opportunity to discuss sensitive issues.
 Discussions may be streamlined with the use of a standardized risk behavior screening tool.
-Screening all adolescent patients for risky behaviors is recommended by the Society for Adolescent Health and Medicine, American Medical Association, American Academy of Pediatrics, American Academy of Family Physicians, and American College of Preventive Medicine.
-However, research indicates that this recommendation is not universally followed, with the rates of screening and counseling adolescents on risky behaviors ranging from 15-50%.
+Screening all adolescent patients for risk-taking behaviors is recommended by the Society for Adolescent Health and Medicine, American Medical Association, American Academy of Pediatrics, American Academy of Family Physicians, and American College of Preventive Medicine.
+However, research indicates that this recommendation is not universally followed, with the rates of screening and counseling adolescents on risk-taking behaviors ranging from 15-50%.

-AHI created an infographic demonstrating the importance of and how to instate confidential risk screening.
-Additionally, communicating the importance of and availability of confidential services to adolescents and their parents helps to normalize the risk screening process.
-AHI has resources to help your health center communicate your confidentiality practices to adolescent patients and their parents.
+Communicating with youth and their caregivers about the value of confidential services helps to normalize the risk screening process and encourage adolescent autonomy.
+AHI has resources to help your health center communicate your confidentiality practices to adolescent patients and their parents/caregivers.

 Interested in getting your practice up to speed on providing confidential risk behavior screening for adolescent patients?
-We help health centers across the country instate customized workflows to best fit their needs and implement best practice in adolescent health care.
+We help health centers across the country implement customized workflows to best fit their needs and carry out best practices in adolescent health care.